 top of page

-A farm where girls, women, and the land grow together
+A farm where people and the land grow together

 Aims

-• Provide employment (a powerful tool for self-improvement) and cultivate other practical skills which foster curiosity, creativity and critical thinking for girls and young women facing significant barriers to social and academic advancement.
+• Provide employment (a powerful tool for self-improvement) and cultivate other practical skills which foster curiosity, creativity, and critical thinking for young people facing significant barriers to social and academic advancement.

 • Create a safe environment to help heal past traumas and reconnect to society by encouraging people to trust themselves, their peers, and particularly adults.